zaiisao/Documentation/en/Voice/initialize_web.md

 });
 ```

-> Ensure that you call the `create.init` method to intiialize the AgoraRtcEngine before calling any other API.
+> Ensure that you call the `create` and `client.init` methods to intiialize the AgoraRtcEngine before calling any other API.

 ## Next Steps
 You have created the client and can start a voice call with the following steps: